Reading (legislature): Poland

 In the Polish Sejm, the second reading comprises a consideration of the committee's report on the bill (as committee consideration between first and second readings), and an introduction of any proposed amendments, although the Sejm's standing orders do not provide for a clause by clause vote on the bill itself, or on any amendment, during the second reading.
 If amendments are introduced to a bill, it is returned for further committee consideration between second and third readings unless the Sejm decides otherwise.

 Russia

 In the Russian State Duma, the bill's detailed provisions are considered in the second reading, and then voted on clause by clause.

+United Kingdom

+In both Houses of the British Parliament the second reading includes a debate on the general outlines of the bill, followed by a vote on the motion "that the Bill be now read a second time" (or sometimes on a wrecking amendment to that motion).

+If the motion is carried, the bill is then sent either to a standing committee or to a Committee of the Whole House, where it is considered and voted on clause by clause.

 United States

 In the United States Senate, a bill is either referred to committee or placed on the Calendar of Business after second reading.
 No vote is held on whether to read the bill a second time.
 In U.S. legislatures where consideration in committee precedes second reading, the procedure varies as to how a bill reaches second reading.
 In Illinois, for example, legislation is automatically read a second time, after which amendments are in order.